bmstu-iu9/refal-5-lambda/README.en.md

 codes in imperative language (exactly-C++).
 Programming convenience and the purity, clearness and maintainability of the code didn’t have priority.
-That’s why such artifacts as the pre-announcement necessity, empty functions instead of identifiers and not well written `Library.cpp` appeared.
+That’s why such artifacts as the pre-announcement necessity, empty functions instead of identifiers and not well-written `Library.cpp` appeared.
 The consequence of the objective was that each language entity is compiled in equivalent environment.
 C++: `$EXTERN` and `$FORWARD` – into function declarations, functions – into function definitions, empty functions-into function with the